zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 Lame.
 One NS non-AA and one NS SERVFAIL.

 * Zone: child-zone-lame-2.consistency05.xa
-  * ns1 responses with AA bit unset.
+  * ns1 responds with AA bit unset.
   * ns2 responds with [RCODE Name] "ServFail".

 ### CHILD-ZONE-LAME-3
 Lame.
 No NS in response.

 * Zone: child-zone-lame-3.consistency05.xa
-  * Both ns1 and ns2 responds with NODATA on NS query
+  * Both ns1 and ns2 respond with NODATA on NS query
   * Else normal zone

 ### EXTRA-ADDRESS-CHILD